A look at how Google’s planned Chrome extension changes will impact your CASB

 What Do Chrome Extension Changes Mean For CASB?

 It really depends on how the CASB was built.
-CASB technology is built on two different basic types of architecture.
-Newer, more modern CASBs use cloud applications native APIs to secure access in the cloud.
+CASB architecture is built on two different basic types of technology.
+Newer, more modern CASB solutions use cloud applications native APIs to secure access in the cloud.
 This type of API-based CASB doesn’t need an agent, or browser extension, because it behaves as if it is part of the cloud application itself.